 - Support and tools to enhance quality and stroke patient outcomes

 Our specialists work with your doctor to find the best routes of care for you and your family.
 We strive to keep treatments, rehabilitation and other care within your local community.

 The following information and resources could save your life or the life of someone close to you.

 A stroke stops blood supply to part of your brain.
-If the interruption lasts less than a day, it’s called a transient ischemic attack, or TIA.
+If the interruption lasts less than a few minutes, it’s called a transient ischemic attack, or TIA.

-If you have a TIA, you have a 25% chance of having a heart attack or stroke within 90 days, and your risk of having a stroke is 10 times higher.
+If you have a TIA, you have a 2%-17% chance of having a stroke within 90 days.
+One in five people with TIA will have a stroke, heart attack, or will die within a year.
 It’s very important to get medical help right away.

 There are two types of stroke: